EchoMAV/mk1docs/docs/index.md

 8. Move servo horn counterclockwise as far as it will go.
 Pay attention to this position.
 ![Servo 8](https://github.com/EchoMAV/mk1docs/assets/155487175/4cebe606-e30a-4552-a101-570d2b38d909)
 9. Rotate the servo horn to the halfway point between the two positions found in steps 7 & 8.
 This should position the servo aproximatly to the 9 o'clock position pointing to the left.
+!!! note

-Note – The servo control horn position (9 o’clock – pointing to the left side) is for the Right Ruddervator.
+       The servo control horn position (9 o’clock – pointing to the left side) is for the Right Ruddervator.
 For the left Ruddervator the servo horn will be in the 3 o’clock position pointing to the right side.

 ![Servo 9](https://github.com/EchoMAV/mk1docs/assets/155487175/55d87f4b-0870-4250-bcd6-590159109e65)
 10. Plug in power source to Servo Programmer and plug in new servo to programmer.
 Set the programmer to prog mode using the slide switch on the right side of programmer.